The Flavours Of Paris: Food Experiences Our Travellers Never Forget

 Cape Town had plenty more to offer — from the colourful lanes of Bo-Kaap and the historic Castle of Good Hope to the stunning views atop Table Mountain (no picture could do justice to that feeling!).
 The Two Oceans Aquarium was another highlight — a fascinating glimpse into the marine worlds of both the Indian and Atlantic Oceans.

-Our final day took us on the iconic Cape Peninsula Tour — through Hout Bay, Chapman’s Peak Drive, the Penguin Colony, and finally to Cape Point and the Cape of Good Hope, where the land meets the ocean in the most spectacular way.
+Our final day took us on the iconic Cape Peninsula Tour — through Hout Bay, Chapman’s Peak Drive, the Penguin Colony, and finally to Cape Point and the Cape of Good Hope, where the land meets the ocean most spectacularly.
 It was the perfect ending to a perfect journey…

 We came home with hearts full of joy, cameras full of memories, and a suitcase full of laundry.
 South Africa — you were wild, warm, and wonderful!